 As for pets sharing the home with them, the Vizsla gets along fabulously with other dogs, especially with correct socialization.
 If introductions are done properly, then you should be set!
 Vizslas love being part of a pack, and being with other dogs will help create that warm, fuzzy feeling.

-Vizslas are classified as a medium-sized dog by the AKC.
-These dogs are quite tall, with males standing at an average of 23 inches at the withers, while females stand at around 22 inches.
+Vizslas are classified as medium-sized dogs by the AKC.
+These dogs are quite tall, with males standing at an average of 23 inches at the withers while females stand at around 22 inches.
 Males weigh an average of 57 pounds, while females are lighter at 50 pounds.
-AKC breed standard dictates their general appearance as “robust but rather lightly built”, and “agile and energetic.”
+AKC breed standard dictates their general appearance as “robust but rather lightly built” and “agile and energetic.”